Emmetthazel/Meteo-App/README.md

 npm run dev
 ```

-This will start the development server at `http://localhost:5173` (or another port if 5173 is in use).
+This will start the development server at `http://localhost:5173`

 ## 🏗️ Building for Production